subeeshvasu/Awsome_Deep_Geometry_Learning/2019_Mescheder_Occupancy_CVPR.md

 + They also talk about learning a probabilistic latent variable models using their 3D representation, but I didn't understand that part.

++ For the inference, Multiresolution IsoSurface Extraction (MISE), a hierarchical isosurface extraction algorithm is proposed.
+MISE enables to extract high resolution meshes from the occupancy network without densely evaluating all points of a high-dimensional occupancy grid.

++ After getting occupancy function an sufficiently finer resolution grid, they apply Marching Cubes algorithm to extract an approximate isosurface.

++ The mesh extracted by the Marching Cubes algorithm is further refined in two additional steps.
+In a first step, the mesh is simplified using the Fast-Quadric-Mesh-Simplification algorithm.
+The output of which os refined using first and second order (i.e., gradient) information derived from the network.
+They sample random points from each face of the output mesh and tweak their position (?) to satisfy the criterion drived from network.
+But this will again amount to additional processing steps?
+Can't they increase the output resolution before marching to cube to yield similar results?

 ## Key points from experiments